 Cooling is a bit more complex than heating.
 However, most contractors oversize the cooing equipment.
 They use a rule of thumb method of 400 -500 feet per tonof cooling (12,000Btu’s).
 This was established a long time back when we measured cooling with tons of ice!
 In correct cooling sizing can bring big troubles to the home dweller.
 In extreme circumstances, oversized equipment can result in condensation in the ductwork and eventually mold growth in the ducts and on the walls.
 This is more common in humid climates when humid air condenses on cold surfaces causing condensation.

 Just in case you are interested in heat and cooling loads, there are several software programs available that make it easier to compute the these loads.
-Here at e3 Power, we use a software program called Right Suite Universal by WrightSoft to design the HVAC system.
+Here at e3 Power, we use a software program called Right Suite Universal by WrightSoft to design the HVAC system to obtain air conditioner energy efficiency.
 The building or envelope is constructed using blocks that are manipulated to the room size.
 Windows and doors are added to the drawing.
 Once the home is built the wall, celling, window and door attributes are entered into the program.
 Finally the appliance load and human factor are entered.
 The end result is a heat load calculation for the premises.
 You need the heat and cooling load to properly size the heating and cooling equipment.
 Once the equipment is sized it is time to lay out the duct work, turn on the system and balance the air flow.

 Advantages to using Manual J

-· Proper system sizing helps optimum system performance
+· Proper system sizing helps optimum system performance for air conditioner efficiency

 · Takes the guessing out of the equation